 You’ll find out that there are multiple uses for vinegar when fixing skin problems.
 The acid in vinegar helps to restore the pH balance to your skin.
-There are three reasons why vinegar works: it’s anti-bacterial, anti-fungal and antiviral.
+There are three reasons why vinegar works: it’s anti-bacterial, antifungal and antiviral.
 Remember to always dilute the vinegar when you are using it on your skin.
 If you make it a regular part of your skin routine, mix with diluted water to achieve the best results.

 Several blogs recommend using vinegar for sunburns or ringworm, but many medical sites advise against doing that.
 The acetic acid in the vinegar can cause longer term damage despite short term relief in those situations.